nitrogl/kde-proverif-highlight/README.md

 ### Linux, no cloning

-It might be easier to just download a copy of the file `proverif.xml` to your local directory without cloning the whole repositor.
+It might be easier to just download a copy of the file `proverif.xml` to your local directory without cloning the whole repository.
 If you have `wget` installed in your system, you can easily do

     mkdir -p ~/.local/share/org.kde.syntax-highlighting/syntax/